Food Safety

 March 17, 2026

-The U.S. Food and Drug Administration (FDA) has released its 2024 annual report detailing foodborne illness outbreak investigations and adverse event responses conducted by its Office of Coordinated Outbreak Response, Evaluation, & Emergency Preparedness (CORE+EP).
+The U.S. Food and Drug Administration (FDA) has released its 2024 annual report detailing foodborne illness outbreak investigations and adverse event responses conducted by its Office of Coordinated Outbreak Response, Evaluation, and Emergency Preparedness (CORE+EP).

 The full report, including a list of FDA actions related to specific outbreaks, can be found here.
 FDA will also continue to update its CORE Outbreak Investigation Table on a weekly basis.